Into the Odd (2015)

-No time is wasted purchasing equipment, your highest ability score and a roll on a random table determine your starting equipment (typically a maximum of three items, including weapons and possibly armour), as well as any quirks or special abilities you might have (such as, for example, a prosthetic leg or a telepathic link with your dog).
+No time is wasted purchasing equipment, your highest ability score and a roll on a random table determine your starting equipment (typically a maximum of three items, including weapons and possibly armor), as well as any quirks or special abilities you might have (such as, for example, a prosthetic leg or a telepathic link with your dog).
 Your expedition is automatically equipped with sufficient light, rations, climbing, mapping and camping equipment, because this game is light on the bookkeeping and rules.

-The rules are pretty straightforward.
+The rules are straightforward.
 Saving throws are made by rolling under the relevant ability score on a d20.
 Initiative is GM’s discretion, with Dex checks if you are uncertain.
 On your turn you can move and take an action.
-Most actions require some sort of ability test in order to perform, or a saving throw from the enemy (like, say, grappling).
+Most actions require some sort of ability check in order to perform them successfully, or a saving throw from the enemy (like, say, grappling).
 Attacking is very simple, and always deals damage.
 There is no miss chance.
-The only way to reduce damage is by having armour.
-Once you run out of hit points (which represent in this game the ability to avoid damage as much as absorb it), you start losing strength (1 point of damage at 0 hp = 1 point of Str).
-Hit points can be recovered after a short rest (5 mins), str recovery requires a full week.
-Every time you take damage below 0 hp you must pass a str check or take Critical damage and require immediate medical attention in order to survive (a short rest gets you back on your feet, but the Str damage remains).
-If you reach 0 str you fucking die.
-Penalties and bonuses are covered by a simple rule, attacks can either be impaired, in which case they do only d4 damage, or enhanced, in which case they inflict d12 damage.
+The only way to reduce damage is by having armor.
+Once you run out of hit points (which represent in this game the ability to avoid damage as much as absorb it) you start losing strength (1 point of damage at 0 hp = 1 point of Str).
+Hit points can be recovered after a short rest (5 mins), Str recovery requires a full week and is therefore only practical between adventures.

 Morale?
 Will check bitch!
 Reaction tests?
 Will check bitch!
 Use an Arcanum (the mysterious artifacts that predominate the setting) in a manner that is not covered in the description, like say, defrost a frozen buddy with your newly discovered heat ray ?
 Will check bitch!
 Are you starting to figure out how this game works?